Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

 Both Oia and Fira are located on the Santorini caldera.
 These towns have great views of the sunset, volcano, caldera and, all the famous photos from the internet (browse “Santorini”) are, most likely, taken in these towns.

-Both of these towns are extremely crowded in the summer season and the crowds there look like a fashion runways.
+These towns are extremely crowded in the summer season and the crowds there look like a fashion runways.
 The best thing to do in Oia and Fira is, well, get all dressed up and take some photos.

-This being said, you will have to wait in the line to get your perfect photo moment.
+You will have to wait in the line to get your perfect photo moment.
 On the positive side, if you are into Instagram or taking photos in general, this is the place.

 Speaking of Oia, once you get all your perfect shots done, we suggest visiting the nearby Amoudy Bay and have a nice dinner by the sea.

 You will reach Amoudy Bay just following around 300 stairs down in the direction of the sea.
 Once you get there, you will see that there are few fancy restaurants with outside sitting area overlooking the sea.

 In the high season it is recommendable to book the table in advance.
 Anyways, we were able to get a table without booking so, I guess booking is not mandatory.

 After dinner you will have to climb the same 300 stairs up.
 If you want to go back to the center of Oia of course.

 In case you need some help on your way back, there are some donkeys.
 The are employed as a mean of transportation from Amoudy Bay to Oia.
 Something I would not ecommend but, there they are.